NYUAppSec/appsec_hw1/HW1_Instructions.md

 2. One test case, `hang.gft`, that causes the program to loop infinitely.
 (Hint: you may want to examine the "animation" record type to find a bug that causes the program to loop infinitely.)
-3. A text file, `bugs.txt` explaining the bug triggered by each of your three test cases.
+3. A text file, `part2.txt` explaining the bug triggered by each of your three test cases.

 To create your own test files, you may want to refer to the `gengift.py` and `genanim.py` programs, which are Python scripts that create gift